-If you’re interested in learning more about CDs, CDtwo or Companion Deposit Accounts at TS Bank, simply contact us via phone, email, Live Chat or in-person to get started.
+If you’re interested in learning more about CDs, CDtwo or Companion Deposit Accounts at First National Bank and Trust Company, simply contact us via phone, email, in-person or choose "Connect Now" below to get started.

 DO MORE with your money at First National Bank and Trust Company

 At First National Bank and Trust Company, we IGNITE PROSPERITY® by helping our clients do more with their money.
 Whether it’s saving a little extra cash each month or accomplishing a long-term strategy, our goal is to help you transform your financial life.
 Call and schedule an appointment today, one of our team members would love to help you do more with your money at First National Bank and Trust Company.
 First National Bank and Trust Company has locations in Illinois and Wisconsin.
-For more information visit firstnbtc.com or call 217-935-2148. #igniteprosperity
+For more information visit firstnbtc.com or contact us at 217-935-2148 in Illinois or 866-566-2265 in Wisconsin. #igniteprosperity

 *CDtwo is a trademark of Stanley Performance Strategies LLC.
 Partial withdrawals are allowed.
 Penalty for early withdrawal only if interest rates rise.
 Penalty for the first 7 days is 7 days of interest.
 After the first 7 days, the penalty/bonus is determined by the Replacement Fee.
 The Replacement Fee is an estimate of the interest cost to us if we were to replace a CD that is withdrawn early with another deposit having a term that is comparable to the remaining term of the original CD.
 5 month - 60 month terms available.
 If interest rates have risen, then the cost of the new deposit will be higher.
 If interest rates have fallen, then the cost of the new deposit will be lower.
 First National Bank and Trust Company reserves the right to limit deposits to this account. $10,000 minimum to open.
 First National Bank and Trust Company, Member FDIC.
 Equal Housing Lender.